Beyond the Beta Lorenz Curve: A New Parametric Family for Poverty and Inequality Estimation: Evaluating parametric Lorenz curves for poverty and inequality measurement

 \section{Evaluating parametric Lorenz curves for poverty and inequality measurement}

-In this section, we evaluate the performance of the proposed models in estimating poverty and inequality measures.
-We consider the model introduced by \citet{ortega1991} given in (\ref{lco}), the only particular case of Kakwani's proposal that is actually a Lorenz curve (\ref{SpecialCase1}), and curves $L_2$ and $L_3$ in (\ref{lc2}) and (\ref{lc3}) respectively.
-We also consider the GQ Lorenz curve introduced by \citet{villasenor1989}, as it remains one of the most robust frameworks for estimating income distributions across a diverse set of countries \citep{bresson2009}.
-Furthermore, the GQ Lorenz curve serves as a primary alternative specification used by the World Bank's PIP to approximate these measures when microdata are unavailable.
+In this section, we evaluate the empirical performance of alternative Lorenz curve specifications in estimating poverty and inequality measures from grouped income shares.
+Specifically, our comparative analysis includes the Kakwani special case (\ref{SpecialCase1}), Ortega's specification (\ref{lco}), the Sarabia-Castillo-Slottje curve (\ref{lc2}), hereafter the SCS curve, and our proposed $L_3$ curve (\ref{lc3}), all of which are rooted in Kakwani's parametric framework.
+As a benchmark, we compare these specifications with the GQ Lorenz curve, which serves as the primary parametric model used by the World Bank's PIP to estimate welfare indicators when microdata are unavailable.

-Our analysis relies on data from the PIP, currently the most comprehensive global database compiling harmonized poverty and inequality estimates.
-The database contains 2,556 datasets, constructed from microdata, synthetic distributions, grouped data, or internal imputations.
-For this analysis, we restrict our attention to datasets based on individual-level microdata, resulting in a final sample of 2,346 datasets.

-While the World Bank maintains access to individual-level microdata, PIP exclusively reports aggregated statistics.
-Specifically, the platform provides estimates for three indices from the Foster-Greer-Thorbecke class: the poverty headcount ratio, the poverty gap, and the poverty severity index.
-Data on the Watts index, widely regarded as the first distribution-sensitive poverty measure, is also available.
-In addition, two inequality indicators are included: the Gini index, which is more sensitive to changes around the center of the income distribution, and the mean log deviation (MLD), which is more responsive to redistributions affecting the lower tail of the distribution.

-The database also reports ten points of the Lorenz curve, which are used to evaluate the performance of the various models introduced in this paper.
-While the Ortega specification and the Kakwani special case consistently produced valid Lorenz curves, the proposed $L_2$ and $L_3$models proved non-genuine for 741 and 775 datasets.
-Additionally, the conditions of the GQ model were not satisfied in 308 datasets.

-We begin by evaluating the goodness-of-fit of the alternative Lorenz curves using the residual sum of squares (RSS) reported in Table \ref{RSS}.
-Given that the analysis covers more than 2,000 distributions, the table provides a statistical summary of the resulting RSS values.
-Specifically, we report the mean RSS across all estimations, alongside a few quantiles of the error distribution: the maximum RSS for the top-performing 10 percent and 25 percent of fits, the median RSS (50 percent), and the minimum RSS for the bottom-performing 25 percent and 10 percent of fits (rows 75\% and 90\% respectively).

-Among the two-parameter specifications, Ortega's model and the Kakwani special case ($\alpha=1$), the former demonstrates significantly better performance.
-On average, the Ortega Lorenz curve yields an RSS of 0.0463, a figure that nearly doubles under the Kakwani specification.
-Interestingly, despite having three parameters, the L2 curve exhibits a poorer fit than the two-parameter model introduced by Ortega.
-This underperformance is consistent not only on average but across all percentiles of the error distribution.
-In contrast, these results reveal that the proposed L3 model provides a substantially better fit than the other specifications, achieving the lowest average RSS (0.0059).
-However, as this curve includes four parameters, its superior performance may be partially attributed to the loss of degrees of freedom.
-Notably, the GQ model achieves nearly identical accuracy (0.0062) while relying only on three free parameters, suggesting it may offer a more parsimonious balance between complexity and precision.